dwikler/tdwii_plus_examples/tdwii_plus_examples/certs/rootCA/rootCA.md

 - **rootCA.cnf**: The OpenSSL configuration file used to generate the root CA certificate.

   It contains the necessary parameters describing the root CA of the PKI of a the fictional Springfield Hospital IT department.
-The hospital IT department is typically responsible for managing digital certificates.

 - **rootCA.pem**: The root CA certificate.
 This is a self-signed certificate used to verify the authenticity of other certificates signed by the root CA.